 top of page

-• Writer's pictureMelissa F. Haley
+Writer's pictureMelissa F. Haley

 U.S. gestational age has shortened dramatically 1990-2020

 So what does this look like irl?
 You go in for an ultrasound and one small thing looks off.
-You're "overdue" at 40 weeks and 3 days, or the fetal heart rate slowed once during your NST.
+You're told that you are "overdue" at 40 weeks and 3 days.
+Or the fetal heart rate slowed one time during your NST.
+Or you're considered "high risk" because you're over 35 or have a higher BMI.
 Your provider tells you that it could be nothing but they highly recommend that you head to the hospital immediately for an induction.
 Better safe than sorry, right?
-You rush there without your stuff.
-Then, you have a multi-day induction that is hard on you, your partner, and your baby.

 Maybe zooming out like this or reading research is overwhelming.
 That's why you hire a doula - preferably one who knows how to reach and decode research.
-Maybe even one who has published their own research. 🤓
+Maybe even one who has published their own research.

-4 views0 comments
+27 views0 comments

 Recent Posts